 Business ethics, and anti-bribery and corruption policies

-The Group has an established anti-bribery and corruption policy and has introduced an extensive compliance programme which has full support of the Board and from senior management.
-The programme includes communication of the statement and policy, training, risk assessment, monitoring and review processes.
+James Fisher has zero tolerance for any form of bribery or corruption and is committed to complying with all applicable anti-bribery and corruption laws.
+The Group has an established anti-bribery and corruption policy and has introduced a compliance programme which has the support of the Board and senior management within the Group.
+This includes communication of the statement and policy, training, risk assessment and ongoing monitoring.
 Employees assessed to be at risk are required to complete the training and to self-certify that they understand and agree to be bound by its provisions.

 On-going compliance is monitored by local compliance officers who are required to report to their local boards and to the Group Compliance Officer on at least a biannual basis.
-The compliance officers are responsible for ensuring that risk assessments, training and awareness are up to date and are required to monitor, record and report agency arrangements with third parties.
+The compliance officers are responsible for ensuring that risk assessments, training and awareness are carried out where appropriate and are kept up-to-date.